JAVELIN manages all of Nicholsons Sealing Technologies changing operational activities

 Going live with Jobshop

 The implementation was led by Nick Green, technical director of NST, and Jobshop’s senior consultant Ian Cartwright.
 Software installation on NST servers was carried out by Jobshop technical support personnel working alongside IRIS Tec Support.
-Custom modification was carried out by Jobshop programrs, specifically on the Release Notes.
+Custom modification was carried out by Jobshop programmers, specifically on the Release Notes.
 Seven 1-day training sessions were sufficient to provide the core NST team with an understanding of each module within the system.
-Internal training was then rolled out by the NST team to the wider organization.
+Internal training was then rolled out by the NST team to the wider organisation.
 Within eight weeks, the data set had been loaded on to the trial system and the Jobshop system went live.

 Jobshop was initially installed with 15 seats for the core users.
 User demand to roll out the system throughout the shop floor areas has led to a further 13 licenses being purchased, with the system covering all operational activities without exception.
 Product routings and components (Bills of Material) are regularly and randomly audited by third-party assessment body Lloyds.
 Whereas before, shop floor data packs were compiled by QA personnel, the routing card, supporting drawings, inspection record sheets and other documentation, have been loaded onto the system and printed out automatically as part of the data pack.
 Planning, purchasing and sales order processing areas use the configured MRP system to determine and approve manufacturing and material requirements.
 Shop floor personnel clock on and off jobs, accruing time and therefore cost to a batch of parts.
 Material and components received into Nicholsons are booked into the system and issued to works orders, enabling stock tracking and inventory management.

 Along with sub-con costs and issued material costs, an accurate picture of the cost to produce parts is now available, enabling lean initiatives to be assessed in their effectiveness.
-The Factory Model is constantly being refined to provide better Scheduling, Capacity Planning and Employee Utilization feedback.
+The Factory Model is constantly being refined to provide better Scheduling, Capacity Planning and Employee Utilisation feedback.
 The content on the Release Documentation to the Customer is automatically generated to include material components and special processes used, irrespective of the complexity of the routing and materials used.
 A large range of standard reporting functionality comes ‘out of the box’, but all of the collected Jobshop data is available to query via Crystal Reports.

 Benefits of a central supported business system